 - Assign role for business areas (RQR/J) to General Function users

-- Create Super-user(s) giving access right of Function(s)
+- Create Patron(s) give access right to Function(s)

 All newly created Operators receive by email their user access to Jusvista Lounge.